CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Example:*

 ```
-// View details regarding the deadline.
+* View details regarding the deadline.
 > view cs2101 assignment
 ```

 #### Undo

+##### *Undo*

 We all make mistakes in life, but we believe in second chances.
 After all, we are mere mortals.
 With the `undo` command, we will turn a blind eye to your previous commands.
 However, do note that not all mistakes can be forgiven.
-Only the following command can be undone:
+Only the following commands can be undone:

 *Undo-able Commands:*